eduardodecarvalho/eduardodecarvalho.github.io/_posts/2023-01-08-why-shoud-i-use-dto.md

 ---
-title: Why Should I use DTO
+title: Why should we use DTO?
 date: 2023-01-07 12:00:00
 categories: [engineering]
 tags: [java, security]